ipspace/blog/content/posts/2011/04/what-is-openflow.md

 You can pass *metadata* between tables to make the architecture even more versatile.

-OpenFlow 1.0 uses a single TCAM (flow table) and is thus totally boring compared to rich OpenFlow 1.1 functionality.
+{{<note>}}OpenFlow 1.0 uses a single TCAM (flow table) and is thus totally boring compared to rich OpenFlow 1.1+ functionality.{{</note>}}

-The proposed flow table architecture is extremely versatile (and I’m positive there’s a PhD thesis being written proving that it is a superset of every known and imaginable forwarding paradigm), but it will have to meet the harsh reality before we’ll see a full-blown OpenFlow switch products.
-You can implement the flow tables in software (in which case the versatility never hurts, but you’ll have to wait a few years before the Moore Law curve catches up with terabit speeds) or in hardware where the large TCAM entries will drive the price up.
+The proposed flow table architecture is extremely versatile (and I’m positive someone got their PhD proving that it is a superset of every known and imaginable forwarding paradigm), but it failed miserably when meeting the harsh reality of switching ASICs, which [made OpenFlow obsolete within a decade after it was launched](/2022/05/openflow-still-kicking.html).

-OpenFlow 1.0 is close enough to TCAMs implemented in actual products that we might see shipping products in near future; we’ll probably have to wait at least a few years before we’ll see a full-blown hardware product implementing OpenFlow 1.1.
+### Revision History

-### More information
+2022-07-15

-To learn more about modern data center architectures and evolving fabric technologies, watch the [Data Center Infrastructure for Networking Engineers](https://www.ipspace.net/Data_Center_Infrastructure_for_Networking_Engineers) webinar.
+: Replaced links to OpenFlow specs, and changed the last paragraph to reflect the reality.